 Science is good when...

-To develop our vision for Science, all stakeholders within St Peter's; children, parents, staff, SLT and Governors were consulted and asked if they could respond to the statement:
+We'd had our previous Science vision for ta number of years, so we felt that it was time to freshen it up.
+All stakeholders within St Peter's; children, parents, staff, SLT and Governors were consulted and asked if they could respond to the statement:

 'Science is good when...'